Skip to main content

 Barbecue chicken on a platter on a table

-Honey barbecue grilled chicken as a crowd pleaser
+Honey barbecue grilled chicken is a crowd-pleaser

 Barbecue chicken is always a winner.
 Kids like chicken tenders in general, and most adults like barbecue.
-If you have a particularly picky child, then you may want to grill a few plain chicken tenders on the side, so they can choose to dip them in honey mustard, barbecue sauce or ranch, or just eat them as is.
+If you have a particularly picky child, then you may want to grill a few plain chicken tenders on the side, so they can choose to dip them in honey mustard, barbecue sauce, or ranch, or just eat them as is.

 Serve this honey barbecue grilled chicken with a side of freshly grilled corn on the cob, a salad, and some lightly grilled bread (a deceptively easy process) and you have an all-grill dinner that’s perfect for summer and pretty healthy too.